chrisjpatty/pixellab-js/README.md

 This JavaScript/TypeScript client simplifies interaction with the [Pixel Lab developer API](http://api.pixellab.ai/v1).

+This JavaScript SDK is an unofficial port of the [official Python SDK](https://github.com/pixellab-code/pixellab-python) and is not affiliated with PixelLab.

 Create characters and items, animate them, and generate rotated views.
 Useful for game development and other pixel art projects.

 For questions or discussions, join us on [Discord](https://discord.gg/pBeyTBF8T7).